 First, inspect the outside spacer, the larger part of the inside spacer, and the wedding band spacer with a good eye or magnifying glass.
 The machined ends are poorly cut.
 They are rough.
 Cleaned up faces offer more surface mating area.
-This reduces some of the spongy feeling.
+This reduces some of the spongy feelings.

 Second, the ends should be parallel to each other and square with respect to the length.
 About all, you can do is to get them parallel.
 Square is nice, but not nearly as important as parallel.
 The /5 and later inner spacer (middle part) can be modified to make life easier in the future (see below).
 The two large centering ridges won’t go through the bearing cup.
 You can file, grind or turn them down to just pass through the bearing cone or outer bearing race.
 Now you will be able to remove the two cone spacers while the stack is in place and sort of getting to the inside (deeper) bearing without removing the seal.
-You can even give it some grease if you don’t have the proper tool.
+You can even give it some grease if you don’t have the recommended tool.

 I lap them to be smooth and as parallel as I can measure.
 I use a glass plate as my “flat surface”.
 It is 9″ X 15″ and useful for fork work too.
 I use # 240 – # 400 grit black paper for the abrasive surface.
 Add solvent to the paper to reduce its tendency to clog up.
 Rub them (lap) in a circular pattern for about 5 rotations.
-Change the place you hold it by 30 degrees.
+Change the place you hold it by about 30 degrees.
 Then lap another 5 rotations.
 This will ensure more accurate lapping.
-As they start to clean up, check for parallel-ness if you can.
+As they start to clean up, check for parallel if you can.
 I have seen them .001″ (.025 mm) out of parallel and that is way too much.